ellaampy/SpatioTemporalYield/README.md

 </figure>

 ## Results
-The figure presents the percentage difference between observed and predicted crop yield for year 2021.
+The figure presents the percentage difference between observed and predicted crop yield for the year 2021.
 Interested readers are encouraged to consult the main paper for additional evaluation metrics for the extensive list of models compared.
 <figure>
   <img src="figs/Figure15_prediction_maps.png" alt="Example Image" width="500">